cholho/simpleTest/Java Apps/README.md

 This section describes deploying and undeploying applications to an Oracle Java Cloud Service instance by using the WebLogic Server Administration Console.

 ### This tutorial demonstrates how to:
-- *Create Database connectivity Loyalty Management Application [TBD]
+- Create Database connectivity Loyalty Management Application [TBD]
 - Create Oracle Developer Cloud Service (DevCS) Loyalty Management Application Project using Initial [GitHub](https://github.com) repository
 - Define Continuous Integration 'Build' and 'Deploy' Configuration in Oracle Developer Cloud Service
 - Continuous Integration & Delivery (CICD): Using Eclipse IDE, Commit and Push Code Change to Oracle Developer Cloud Service

 ### Prerequisites

-- The following lab requires an Oracle Public Cloud account that will either be applied by yourself thru [trial registration](https://cloud.oracle.com/en_US/tryit) or supplied by your instructor.
+- The following lab requires an Oracle Public Cloud account that supplied by your instructor.
 You will also need to install a [VirtualBox](https://www.virtualbox.org/) and running Virtual Machine image provided by instructor.
 The image consists of a pre-installed Eclipse IDE Linux environment.

 # Lab Exercise: